lisphacker/toptal_calc/README.md

 # calc
 Command-line calculator written in Haskell for evaluating simple mathematical expressions and solving linear equations in a single variable.
-Also compiled into a web-version.
+Also compiled into a web version (experimental).

 ## Dependencies
 * Haskell Stack (https://www.haskellstack.org/)